maragudk/nanobanana/README.md

 [![Docs](https://pkg.go.dev/badge/maragu.dev/nanobanana)](https://pkg.go.dev/maragu.dev/nanobanana)

-A Go CLI tool for generating and editing images using Google's Imagen 4 API.
+A Go CLI tool for generating and editing images using Google's Gemini Flash 2.5 Image API.

 ⚠️ THIS APP IS VIBE-CODED BY AN AI, USE AT YOUR OWN RISK! ⚠️